When One Of You Is A Stay-At-Home Parent Or Full-Time Student

 Your partner might be forced to hire a nanny, house cleaners, or a personal assistant to keep your home running smoothly.
 They might even pick up extra hours at work to make up for their increased living costs.
 Life insurance can cover these bases and more - while your spouse supports your family during a difficult time.

 To calculate how much insurance you need, take into account your rent or mortgage, debts, and the educational needs of any children you support or may have in the future.

 When You And Your Partner Don’t Have Children Yet

 If you plan to start a family soon, purchasing life insurance can be a smart move.
 Choose an amount that will support the surviving partner and future children.
 Would either of you be able to take over each other's financial obligations?

-To help determine how much life insurance to purchase for each spouse, you’ll need to calculate the potential financial impact that a death would cause for the other.
-How much money would it take for each of you to feel secure?
+If one or both of you have significant credit card bills, a mortgage, car payments, or student loans, it may be a good idea to purchase enough life insurance to pay off those debts.
+To help determine how much life insurance to purchase for each partner, you’ll need to calculate the potential financial impact that death would cause for the other.
+How much money would it take for each of you to feel financially secure without the other?

 If you are responsible for the financial needs of anyone outside your household, you may need to provide an insurance benefit for them, as well.
 Your dependents could also include elderly or disabled parents and extended family members.

 When One Or Both Partners Have Life Insurance Through Work

 Many employers offer life insurance as part of their benefits package.
 It’s a nice perk and typically costs only a few dollars each month.
 But, there can be drawbacks to depending solely on this type of policy.